 Before heading out to explore nature, educate yourself and your family members on how to identify a poison ivy plant.

-The safest and quickest way to not get poison ivy is to know what you are looking for!
-Pull up videos or pictures online to show your family so they are aware of what to avoid.
+The safest and quickest way to avoid getting poison ivy is to know what you are looking for!
+Pull up videos or pictures online to show your family so they know what to avoid.

-Above all, if you do feel as though you’ve come in contact with poison ivy, wash that area with soap and water as soon as possible!
+Above all, if you feel you’ve come in contact with poison ivy, wash that area with soap and water as soon as possible!

 Elizabeth